-In the process of adopting the child and afterwards, like any real parent, the adult must speak out loud to the child.
+In the process of adopting the child and afterwards, like any real parent, the adult self must speak out loud to the child.

-- Even though we cannot see our child the area of our brain that relates to longterm memories can hear our voice and recognize its kind content. - If our name is Anne, we call the child, "Dear Anne", and if it is Mark, we call him "Dear Mark". - The purpose of speaking out loud to the child is to create an emotional bond with them and help in their emotional development, to higher levels of maturity. - It is through speaking loud with the child that we can develop into a compassionate, creative, happy individual and reach our goals.
+- Even though we cannot see our child the area of our brain that relates to longterm memories can hear our voice and recognize its kind content. - If our name is Anne, we call the child, "dear Anne", and if it is Marc, we call him "dear Marc". - The purpose of speaking out loud to the child is to create an emotional bond and help in his/her emotional development, to ultimately replace our current character with a more elevated one. - It is through speaking out loud that we can develop into a compassionate, creative, happy individual and reach our goals. - Theory: Through this process a closed loop with positive feedback is created in the brain.